apache/mxnet/docs/tutorials/r/MultidimLstm.md

 Inference on the network
 ---------
 Now we have trained the network.
-Let's use it for inference
+Let's use it for inference.

 ```r
 ctx <- mx.cpu()